-Section 1

-Summary
+1. Summary

-- 1.1 Mobile number portability ("MNP") enables mobile subscribers, if they so wish, to retain their mobile number when they switch from one mobile provider to another.
-When the subscriber that has "ported" their number subsequently receives an incoming call, it is first routed to the network that originally held the number being called (the donor network operator).
-The call is then identified as a call to a ported number and "onward routed" to the mobile provider to whom the number has been ported (the recipient network operator). - 1.2 The donor conveyance charge ("DCC") is a wholesale charge levied by the donor network operator for the onward-routing of the call.
-General Condition 18 ("GC18")1 sets out the principles that mobile providers must comply with in setting porting charges (including when setting a DCC). - 1.3 DCCs make up an extremely small proportion of overall mobile industry revenue.
-In 2016/17 the total revenues from DCCs in the UK were around £3.4m2.
-Considering that the total UK retail mobile revenues amounted to £15.3 billion in 20163, DCCs account for around 0.02% of UK retail mobile revenues. - 1.4 On 17 March 2015, we published a review of DCCs for the period 2015 to 2018 (the "2015 DCC Review").
-In this we set the maximum DCCs from 1 May 2015 until 31 March 2018, incorporating several changes to our previous calculation methodology, including the use of the most up-to-date information on mobile network costs and forecast CPI inflation from the 2015 MCT model to set DCCs in nominal terms. - 1.5 On 27 June 2017, we published our mobile call termination market review 2018-21 ("2017 MCT Review"), where we proposed to use the 2017 MCT model to calculate the proposed efficient level of costs for MCT.
-The 2017 MCT model is based on the 2015 MCT model, in that it retains the key inputs and has minimal updates. - 1.6 In this consultation, we propose to update the 2015 DCC model in a similar way to the way we proposed to update the MCT model in the 2017 MCT Review.
-Our approach to updating the 2015 DCC model consists of using inputs from the recently published 2017 MCT model. - 1.7 We have tested the donor conveyance volumes forecast in the 2015 DCC model against information formally gathered from the four largest mobile providers, and we have found the impact of updating the volumes in the 2015 DCC model is not material.
-As a result of these tests, our provisional view is that the 2015 DCC model continues to be an appropriate basis for estimating the LRIC of donor conveyance for the period from April 2018 to March 2021. - 1.8 We propose that a 2017 DCC model, which is updated from the 2015 DCC model only to the extent that it draws inputs from the 2017 MCT model and uses revised
+- 1.1 Mobile number portability (MNP) enables mobile subscribers, if they so wish, to retain their mobile number when they switch from one mobile provider to another.
+When the subscriber that has 'ported' their number subsequently receives an incoming call, it is first routed to the network that originally held the number being called (the 'donor provider' or DP).
+The call is then identified as a call to a ported number and 'onward routed' to the mobile provider to whom the number has been ported (the 'recipient provider' or RP). - 1.2 The donor conveyance charge (DCC) is a wholesale charge levied by the donor provider for the onward-routing of the call.
+General Condition 18 (GC18)1 sets out the principles that mobile providers must comply with in setting porting charges (including when setting a DCC). - 1.3 DCCs make up an extremely small proportion of overall mobile industry revenue.
+In 2016/17 the total revenues from DCCs in the UK were around £3.4m.2 Considering that the total UK retail mobile revenues amounted to £15.3 billion in 2016,3 DCCs account for around 0.02% of UK retail mobile revenues. - 1.4 On 17 March 2015, we published a review of DCCs for the period 2015 to 2018 (the '2015 DCC Review').
+In this we set the maximum DCCs from 1 May 2015 until 31 March 2018, incorporating several changes to our previous calculation methodology, including the use of the most up-to-date information on mobile network costs and forecast CPI inflation from the 2015 MCT model to set DCCs in nominal terms.
+We set the maximum DCCs in that period in a direction we refer to as the '2015 DCC Direction'. - 1.5 On 27 June 2017, we published a consultation on our mobile call termination market review 2018-21 (the '2017 MCT Review Consultation'),4 where we proposed to use the 2017 MCT model to calculate the proposed efficient level of costs for MCT in that period.
+The 2017 MCT model was based on the 2015 MCT model (that we used in setting charge controls for MCT in 2015 2018), in that it retained the key inputs and had minimal updates. - In July 2017, we published a consultation (the '2017 DCC Consultation')5 in which we proposed to update the model we used to set DCCs in 2015 (the '2015 DCC model') in a similar way to the way we proposed to update the MCT model in the 2017 MCT Review Consultation.
+Our approach to updating the 2015 DCC model consisted of using inputs from the recently published 2017 MCT model.